 At 78°F (25°C), bulk fermentation should go for about 3 hours and 30 minutes.

-Perform a total of 3 sets of stretch and folds during the bulk, spaced out by 30 minutes.
+Perform a total of 3 sets of stretch and folds during bulk fermentation, spaced out by 30 minutes.

 After the second set of stretch and folds add the toasted & chopped pecans and the sour cherries (these can be whole or coarsely chopped).
 Using a little water on the hands, mix gently into the dough until well incorporated.

 I decided to end bulk when I saw the dough in the picture below.
 You can see the dough is puffy and alive, there are plenty of bubbles on top and just below the surface, and most importantly: the edge where the dough meets the bowl is domed, convex.
 This is a good sign your dough is strong enough and ready to be divided.

 6. Divide & Preshape – 4:00 p.m.

 Dump the dough from the bulk container to an un-floured work surface.
-Divide the dough roughly in half and preshape each half into a round.
+Divide the dough roughly in half and very gently preshape each piece of dough into a loose round.

 Let the rounds rest 25 minutes uncovered.

 7. Shape – 4:25 p.m.

 Flour the work surface and the top of each rested round.
 Working with one at a time, flip a single round over onto the floured surface and fold the top half up and over to the middle and the bottom half up and over the recently folded top.
 You’ll have a long horizontal rectangle sitting in front of you.
 Turn the rectangle 90º and grab a small portion of the top, pull up and fold over a little bit, pressing down to seal.
 Take the rolled top and continue to gently roll it down toward your body with two hands working together.
 As you do each roll and work your way down the vertical rectangle, use your thumbs to gently press the dough into itself.